-He said that after 40 years of pressure and sanctions, the Islamic Republic had continued to advance, demonstrating the complete ineffectiveness coercive tactics.
+He said that after 40 years of pressure and sanctions, the Islamic Republic had continued to advance, demonstrating the complete ineffectiveness of coercive tactics.

-The Iranian president also praised the cordial ties that exist between Iran and Switzerland second time in five days is a and called for more commercial and trade ties, particularly in the banking and financial industries.
+The Iranian president also praised the cordial ties that exist between Iran and Switzerland and trade ties, particularly in the banking and financial industries.

-Cassis stressed that the stability of Iran and West Asia ensures the security of Europe.

-He also applauded the expansion of financial and monetary ties between Bern and Tehran.

-"A road plan was created in 2016 to enhance commercial connections between the two nations, and we continue follow it.

-In order for collaboration between

-the two nations to grow, we think

-that political and geopolitical

-obstacles should be removed,"

-according to the Swiss president.
+In order for collaboration between the two nations to grow, we think that political and geopolitical obstacles should be removed," according to the Swiss president.

-In May 2018, Trump renounced the Iran deal and reinstituted the unilateral sanctions that it had
+In May 2018, Trump renounced the Iran deal and reinstituted the unilateral sanctions that it had eased